Your How to Summer in Whistler Guide

 Longer days, warmer nights and a plethora of activities

 Summer in Whistler is without a doubt one of the best times to visit us.
-Yes, the skiing in the winter is phenomenal, but summers provide a whole new unique experience for you and your family to delight in.
+Yes, skiing in the winter is phenomenal, but summers provide a whole new unique experience for you and your family to delight in.
 There is no shortage of activities to take part in, lakes to cool off in, playgrounds to explore, and restaurants to satisfy your hunger, quench your thirst and fine cuisine that will tantalize your palate and awaken your senses.
 And to cap it all off, there are free outdoor concerts to enjoy as the sun goes down.
 The following is just a sampling of the variety on offer for any age and lifestyle to explore.
-To get the full scoop on Summer in Whistler, download our free comprehensive guide filled with over 70 pages of inspiring adventures, family friendly activities, entertainment options, and insider information.
+To get the full scoop on summer in Whistler, download our free comprehensive guide filled with over 70 pages of inspiring adventures, family-friendly activities, entertainment options, and insider information.

 Summer Whistler Activities